The Daily Groove

 Today, continue connecting with what you know about your child, but also be willing to let go of everything you know and allow a new truth to be born.

-Your Emotional Guidance will tell you which way to go.
+Trust your Emotional Guidance to tell you which way to go.